hjespers/teslams/README.md

 	Missing required arguments: u, p

-#teslacmd.js - CLI swiss army knife for the REST API.
+#teslacmd.js - CLI swiss army knife for the REST API

 A sample command line application which uses the teslams.js library and takes command line arguments that allow all know REST API functions to be used.